kyma-project/website/content/blog-posts/2020-07-02-release-notes-1.14/index.md

 ### Improved usability of the install command

 We redesigned the `install` command to make the Kyma installation process run smoothly, even if you encounter any interruptions on the way.
-When you call the `install` command, the system first detects if there already is an installation process running.
+When you run the `install` command, the system first detects if there already is an installation process running.
 If there is one, the system does not override it but resumes watching the installation progress instead and prints out its status.

 ### install command supports the component list